mooyoul/serverless-cloudfront-lambdaedge-plugin/README.md

 Just specify `LambdaFunctionARN` of LambdaFunctionAssociations to matching function name.

-For example, If you defined functions in serverless like below:
+Let's suppose that you've defined functions in `serverless.yml` like below:

 ```yaml
 functions: